jaypeters/jaypeters.github.io/README.md

 Hi!
 I’m a technology journalist at The Verge.
 I cover consumer tech, artificial intelligence, video games, and more.

 Below are select highlights of my work.
 You can see all of my writing for The Verge on [my author page](https://www.theverge.com/authors/jay-peters).
+On Threads, I'm [@jaypeters.11](https://www.threads.net/@jaypeters.11)

 ### Recent-ish stories I'm proud of

 [OpenAI’s ChatGPT Mac app was storing conversations in plain text](https://www.theverge.com/2024/7/3/24191636/openai-chatgpt-mac-app-conversations-plain-text)

 [I regret buying the PSVR 2](https://www.theverge.com/2024/6/23/24183482/psvr-2-regret)